convertfilesoffline-app/Convert-Files-Offline/README.md

 ---

-How to Convert is made with ❤️ by Jake Manger.
+Convert Files is made with ❤️.
 I hope it's useful to you.